SASU004/SanKlean/README.md

 # SanKlean

-A simple, clean alternative to creating Sankey diagrams without coding them or working with rigid templates and spreadsheets.
+A simple, clean way to visually track job and internship applications through a Sankey-style flow — without spreadsheets or code.

 ## What

-SanKlean is a free-form Sankey diagram builder inspired by the simplicity of whiteboard tools.
+SanKlean is a free-form visual tracker for job and internship applications.

-Create nodes, connect them, edit values, and visually track how quantities move through a process — without writing code or maintaining a separate spreadsheet.
+Create nodes, connect them, edit values, and see how applications move through stages such as:

+`Applications → Replies → Assessments → Interviews → Offers`

+Unanswered applications can also be represented naturally as the remaining flow.

+SanKlean can also be used to create general Sankey-style flow diagrams.

 ## How

-SanKlean is inspired by tools like Excalidraw.
+SanKlean is inspired by the free-form simplicity of tools like Excalidraw.

-Instead of filling out a predefined template, you can:
+Instead of working with a predefined template or a separate spreadsheet, you can:

 - Add nodes wherever you want
 - Connect nodes to represent flows